karlospn/check-nuget-packages-for-security-vulnerabilities/README.md

-# How to validate in your CI/CD pipeline if any of the NuGet packages in your application has a security vulnerability
+# How to validate in your CI/CD pipeline if any NuGet package on your application contains a security vulnerability

 //TODO